Niralidave19/DEVICE_DRIVERS_STM32/readme.md

 Bit 6     : 7.5 × 104µs = 780µs
 Bit 7     : 8.5 × 104µs = 884µs
 Stop Bit  : 10.5 × 104µs = 1092µs
+#### Initialization of the UART hardware (Asynchronous)
+1. Consider two GPIO Pins in Alternate functionality mode, such that it behaves as a UART Rx and UART Tx Pin.
+Initialise the GPIO pins as described in section 1.
+2. Enable the clock for UART hardware - The UART clock is the system or peripheral clock that powers the UART hardware block inside the microcontroller.
+A clock is used to generate the baud rate, transmit/receive shift registers etc.
+  2.1 The UART peripheral is connected to the APB1 bus.
+Hence enable the clock to the UART2 peripheral in the RCC registers.
+3. Set the baud rate for UART communication - Set it in register USART_BRR 3.1 Baud rate = UART Clock / USART_BRR